fmi/java-course/homeworks/02-movie-review-sentiment-analyzer/README.md

      * Appends a review to the end of the data set.
      * Any information from the data set stored in memory should be automatically updated.
      *
-     * @param review    The text part of the review
+     * @param review    The text part of the review.
+Note that it does not include the rating of the review.
      * @param sentiment the given rating
      * @return true if the operation was successful and false if an issue has occurred and the review is not stored
      * @throws {@link IllegalArgumentException}, if review is null, empty or blank,